Isaaker/Spotify-AdsList/docs/docs_installation.md

     | Pi-hole | Not official documentation for this, go to the Web UI, in the left bar click on "Adlists", enter the raw url and click "Add" |
     | Dnsmasq | There is not much official documentation, perhaps [this will help](https://dnsmasq.org/docs/dnsmasq-man.html) |
     | Adguard | [Read this](https://adguard.com/kb/) |

+!!! question "What is the difference between RAW URL and ADS+Spotify Raw URL?"
+    The first is designed solely to block Spotify adverts, while the second combines our block list with a generic one to enhance the blocking experience.

 ### Browser adblockers